Azure/osdu-data-load-tno/README.md

 - Client Secret

-  The client secret for authentication that has authoriztion to load data.
+  The client secret for authentication that has authorization to load data.

-> Cleanup: Logs and state are persisted to the storage account file share `output` which need to be removed prior to starting additional loads.
+> Cleanup: Logs and state are persisted to the storage account in the created resource group.
+The `output` file share needs to be removed prior to starting additional loads.

 ## Developer Persona